digitalfabrik/cms/wp-content/plugins/tinymce-advanced/readme.txt

 == Changelog ==

+= 4.3.10.1 =
+* Fixed adding paragraph tags when loading posts that were saved before turning autop off.
+* Disabled the (new) inline toolbar for tables as it was overlapping the table in some cases.

+= 4.3.10 =
+* Updated for WordPress 4.5.1 and TinyMCE 4.3.10.
+* Fixed support for adding editor-style.css to themes that don't have it.

+= 4.3.8 =
+* Updated for WordPress 4.5 and TinyMCE 4.3.8.
+* Separated standard options and admin options.
+* Added settings that can disable the plugin for the main editor, other editors in wp-admin or editors on the front-end.
+* Korean translation by Josh Kim and Greek translation by Stathis Mellios.

 = 4.2.8 =
 * Updated for WordPress 4.4 and TinyMCE 4.2.8.
+* Japanese translation by Manabu Miwa.

 = 4.2.5 =
 * Updated for WordPress 4.3.1 and TinyMCE 4.2.5.